2 Reading, Plotting, Querying & Validating

 plot(veg, add = x)

-With lidR being based on rgl it is easy to add objects in the main rendering using rgl functions such as rgl::point3d(), rgl::text(), rgl::surface3d() and so on to produce publication ready rendering.
-However lidR introduced an additional challenge because it does not display the points with their actual coordinates.
-The points are shifted to be rendered close to (0, 0) (a matter of accuracy because rgl uses float (decimal numbers on 32 bits) instead of double (decimal numbers on 64 bits)).
-When plot() is used it invisibly returns the shift values that can be used later to realign other objects.
+Since lidR is based on rgl, it is easy to add objects to the main rendering using rgl functions such as rgl::point3d(), rgl::text(), rgl::surface3d(), and so on to produce publication-ready renderings.
+However, lidR introduces an additional challenge: it does not display the points with their actual coordinates.
+Instead, the points are shifted to be rendered close to (0, 0) due to accuracy issues, as rgl uses float (32-bit decimal numbers) rather than double (64-bit decimal numbers).
+When plot() is used, it invisibly returns the shift values, which can later be used to realign other objects.

 offsets <- plot(las)